Does Homeowners Insurance Cover Fallen Electrical or Utility Poles?

 - Water damage

-Now, there’s a good chance that if a utility pole falls on top of your home, it would be covered under the “falling objects” line item.
+Now, there’s a good chance that if a utility or electrical pole falls on top of your home, it would be covered under the “falling objects” line item.
 However, there are some exceptions as to what the insurance company will help you pay.

-Homeowners insurance is meant to protect your home so, if a fallen pole damaged your house either on the outside or the inside, your policy should be able to cover these damages.
+Homeowners insurance is meant to protect your home.
+So, if a fallen pole damaged your house either on the outside or the inside, your policy should be able to cover these damages.
 Additionally, your policy might also cover possible damages to wiring and panels inside the home.
 And that’s where the coverage stops.